ChainAgnostic/CAIPs/CAIPs/caip-19.md

 2][rfc3986sec2.1] of [RFC 3986][rfc3986] to escape any further non-alphanumeric characters, and to consider [homograph attack surfaces][homograph] in the handling of any non-alphanumerics.

+## Canonicalization

+Note that for smart contract addresses used in some Asset Types (like ERC721 and its equivalents), some namespaces like the EVM offer canonicalization schemes that use capitalization (e.g. [EIP-55][]), an option suffix (e.g. [HIP-15][]), or some other transformation.
+At the present time, this specification does NOT require canonicalization, and implementers are advised to consider deduplication or canonicalization in their consumption of CAIP-addresses.
+CAIP-19 profiles in CASA [namespaces][] may contain additional information per namespace.

 ### Semantics